KavenMod/Kaven/README.md

 KavenMod (4.11.5) - Added Ghost Spots 2 + minor bug fixes with Power Orb not placing.
 Fixed it working with NEU.
 KavenMod (4.11.6) - Note that Kaven is currently not working with the latest version of pizzaclient, however we understand you want protection.
 Version 4.10.3-pre1 or below is still usable.
 However the following version 4.11.3 or above is currently functioning with pizzaclient.

+Please DM yodelingkittens#8234 if you have any questions!